-Request for FY 2010 Applications for the Residential Energy Assistance Challenge Program (REACH), Round 2
+LIHEAP AT 2010-3 Request for Applications for the Residential Energy Assistance Challenge Program (REACH), Round 2 for FY 2010

 THIS CONTAINS INFORMATION ISSUED BY THE U.S. ADMINISTRATION FOR CHILDREN AND FAMILIES IN LIHEAP ACTION TRANSMITTAL NO. LIHEAP-AT-2010-3, DATED 1/7/10

 TO: LOW INCOME HOME ENERGY ASSISTANCE PROGRAM (LIHEAP) GRANTEES AND OTHER INTERESTED PARTIES